background_tasks

 NewScheduler

-- input: - maximum no of running tasks
+maximum no of running tasksoutput:

 NewScheduler function creates a new scheduler which takes maxRunningTasks argument to limit the maximum number of tasks to run at a time.